-Student Eligibility: Students are referred by Student Study Team/Building Assistant Team based on poor school adjustment as indicated by two or more of the following:
+Student Eligibility: Students are referred by School Teams based on poor school adjustment as indicated by two or more of the following:

 - High rate of absenteeism, truancy, or frequent tardiness.

-- Lack of identification with school.
+- Lack of connectedness with school.

 - Poor or failing grades.

 Participation: Students and/or families will meet with the Coordinator of Student, Family and Community Services, Facilitator of Family Outreach Services or Juvenile Court School Liaison to assess needs and make a plan to address needs such as mental health, access to community resources, social/emotional skill development and/or intense monitoring in areas such as attendance, grade checks and/or drug screening.